Coastal GasLink Pipeline

 Approximate location.
 By zooming in, you can recognize the Coastal GasLink pipeline corridor at a crossing of the Wedzin Kwa river.

-TC Energy’s fossil dreams are violating indigenous people’s human rights and destroying their land.
-The Canadian pipeline giant is building the 670 km (420 mi) Coastal GasLink Pipeline through the Yintah, the traditional lands of the Wet‘suwet‘en people in Western Canada.
-TC Energy never got permission from the Wet‘suwet‘en to take their land and build a pipeline on it.
+Countless organizations have accused TC Energy’s fossil dreams of violating Indigenous people’s human rights and destroying their land.21454 The Canadian pipeline giant has built the 670 km (420 mi) Coastal GasLink Pipeline through the Yintah, the traditional lands of the Wet‘suwet‘en people in Western Canada.
+TC Energy never got full permission from the Wet‘suwet‘en to take their land and build a pipeline on it.

 TC Energy, formerly known as TransCanada Corporation, builds and operates pipelines all over North America.12315 Before the Coastal GasLink Pipeline, the energy company also wanted to build the controversial Keystone XL pipeline across Canada and the US.
 However, on his first day in office, President Biden cancelled TC Energy’s Keystone XL pipeline permit after more than 10 years of protests and legal battles.
 14787

-In Canada, however, TC Energy has already built parts of the Coastal GasLink Pipeline.
-Even though it is not yet completed, it is already disturbing ecosystems.
-TC Energy has been drilling under the Wedzin Kwa River to place the Coastal GasLink pipeline during spawning season, the riskiest time for salmon.15485 TC Energy has also cut down ancient forests to make space for the fossil corridor.
-It has torn apart the home of grizzly bears, black bears, deer, and the endangered Southern mountain caribou.14789 Without a tree cover, the bare soil is washing into the rivers, polluting the water and suffocating fish larvae.14791 Despite numerous warnings from environmental inspectors, the pipeline company continued to let soil wash into rivers and streams.
-So far, TC Energy has received 37 warnings, 17 orders and fines of more than CAD 455,000 for contamination and other environmental violations from the provincial environmental office.1231715487 The company is doing its best to keep its reckless construction activities a secret.
-TC Energy may be fined after it was found to have filed several misleading reports to the provincial environmental office regarding its construction of the pipeline.15489
+In Canada, TC Energy has just completed the Coastal GasLink Pipeline.
+The project has damaged ecosystems throughout its construction process.
+TC Energy has drilled under the Wedzin Kwa River to place the Coastal GasLink pipeline during spawning season, the riskiest time for salmon.15485 TC Energy has also cut down ancient forests to make space for the fossil corridor.
+It has torn apart the home of grizzly bears, black bears, deer, and the endangered Southern Mountain caribou.14789 Without a tree cover, the bare soil washed into the rivers, polluting the water and suffocating fish larvae.14791 Despite numerous warnings from environmental inspectors, the pipeline company continued to let soil wash into rivers and streams.
+So far, TC Energy has received 59 warnings, 30 orders and fines of more than CAD 1.3 million for contamination and other environmental violations from the provincial environmental office.195431231715487 The company even been fined for filing misleading reports to the provincial environmental office concerning its construction of the pipeline.15489

 The Wet‘suwet‘en have a longstanding connection with the Yintah, their traditional lands.
 The Wet‘suwet‘en culture is centered around healthy forests, rivers, and animals.
-In the yintah, the Wet‘suwet‘en people hunt, fish, and gather herbs and medicines.
-Now, TC Energy is invading their lands and lives.
-The company sent bulldozers that razed burial sites of Wet‘suwet‘en ancestors to the ground.14793
+In the Yintah, the Wet‘suwet‘en people hunt, fish, and gather herbs and medicines.
+TC Energy has invaded their lands and lives.
+The company sent bulldozers to raze ancestral Wet‘suwet‘en burial sites to the ground.14793

 In November 2021, Canadian police raided a Wet’suwet’en camp for the third time in three years.
-The Wet’suwet’en and their supporters blocked access to a pipeline construction site on Wet’suwet’en territory to prevent drilling under Wedzin Kwa, a sacred river.
-In response, the police arrived in military-style gear with assault guns and arrested 30 people on Wet’suwet’en territory.
-Among them were land defenders, elders and journalists.14803 The repeated and escalating use of force against Wet’suwet’en land defenders by police and private security has even alarmed the United Nations Committee on the Elimination of Racial Discrimination.
-The committee has already urged the Canadian government three times to stop the Coastal Gaslink Pipeline, as long as the Wet’suwet’en disagree with the project.
-Until today, the Canadian government keeps ignoring these calls.12321
+The Wet’suwet’en and their supporters blocked access to a pipeline construction site on Wet’suwet’en territory to prevent drilling under the sacred Wedzin Kwa river.
+In response, the police arrived in military-style gear with assault rifles and arrested 30 people on Wet’suwet’en territory.
+Among them were land defenders, elders and journalists.14803 The repeated and escalating use of force against Wet’suwet’en land defenders by police and private security is finally being taken seriously by Canada’s government, with an official investigation being opened in mid-2023.19546 The Canadian government has to this day ignored calls to cancel the project, despite the United Nations Committee on the Elimination of Racial Discrimination's repeated requests to stop the Coastal Gaslink Pipeline, as long as the Wet’suwet’en disagree with the project.12321

-TC Energy and its Coastal GasLink Pipeline are creating an atmosphere of violence.
-Hundreds of male workers are moving into camps to build the pipeline.
-Their presence makes indigenous women in particular feel unsafe in their homes and on their land.14805 With police support, the company is interrupting people’s traditional ceremonies.14807 The Wet’suwet’en cannot even find relief in their local healing center because of the pipeline construction noise.
+TC Energy and its Coastal GasLink Pipeline have created an atmosphere of violence in the region.
+Hundreds of male workers moved into working camps to build the pipeline, their presence making Indigenous women in particular feel unsafe in their homes and on their land.1480519547 With police support, the company interrupted people’s traditional ceremonies.14807 Protestors have faced mounting abuse from police and pipeline proponents.19548 The Wet’suwet’en could not even find relief in their local healing center because of the pipeline construction noise.
 The healing center is a sacred space where they come together for traditional practices and to connect with nature.
 To the Wet’suwet’en, TC Energy’s pipeline project is an attack on their culture.
 The Wet’suwet’en have made clear before the United Nations Permanent Forum on Indigenous Issues that they consider this to be an act of genocide.[1]
 In June 2022, members of the Wet’suwet’en Nation launched a lawsuit against Coastal GasLink, the company’s security contractor Forsythe and the Canadian police to stop their harassing and intimidating behavior against Wet’suwet’en people.1232312325

-Many people are standing up against TC Energy’s destructive pipeline.
+Many people have stood up against TC Energy’s destructive pipeline and will continue to do so.
 In February and March 2020, thousands of people joined the Wet‘suwet‘en in their protest.
 They demonstrated and set up protest camps together.
-For weeks, they blocked Canadian railways to call attention to the human rights violations of TC Energy.1549315495 Solidarity protests also erupted in response to TC Energy’s continued construction on Wet’suwet’en territory and the 2021 raids.
-Indigenous groups and more than 150 organizations from all over the world call on banks to defund the Coastal GasLink Pipeline.12327 The Royal Bank of Canada, Bank of Montreal, Scotiabank, CIBC and TD Bank are among those who pump money into the project.12329 The global Wet’suwet’en solidarity network demands that they must step away from TC Energy, a company that is making fossil fuel profits on the backs of indigenous people.
+For weeks, they blocked Canadian railways to call attention to reported human rights violations by TC Energy.1549315495 Solidarity protests also erupted in response to TC Energy’s continued construction on Wet’suwet’en territory as well as the 2021 raids.
+Indigenous groups and more than 150 organizations from all over the world have called on banks to defund the Coastal GasLink Pipeline.12327 The Royal Bank of Canada, Bank of Montreal, Scotiabank, CIBC and TD Bank are among those who have pumped money into the project.12329 Activists are still drawing attention to Coastal GasLink’s rights violations.
+Now that the project is approaching completion, TC Energy is seeking CAD 7 billion more in financing to cover the pipeline’s costs – with many of the same banks facilitating the deal.19553 This would be the biggest corporate bond deal in Canada’s history, all to prop up a socially and environmentally abominable project.1955419555 The cost of the pipeline more than doubled from its initial estimate, but that didn’t stop its backers.19556 The global Wet’suwet’en solidarity network demands that financiers step away from TC Energy, a company that is making fossil fuel profits on the backs of Indigenous people.
+Their next aim is to stop TC Energy’s next disaster, the Prince Rupert Gas Pipeline.

 “Our people’s belief is that we are part of the land.
 The land is not separate from us.
 The land sustains us.
 And if we don’t take care of her, she won’t be able to sustain us, and we as a generation of people will die.”